 Construction began in April 2014 on a project to improve safety and operations in the area of OR 99W northbound and I-5 northbound, spanning the Tigard/Portland city limits.
 Once complete, traffic in the area should see a reduction in crashes and all road users will have a safer environment.
-Construction is slated for completion in fall 2014.
+Construction is slated for completion in Sept.
+2014.
 Read the weekly construction news which details the traffic impacts on a weekly basis.

 Project elements include: